VA2QED/frame-of-references/notes.md

 First of all, a reference frame is composed of an origin and methods of describing the position and orientation of an object relative to the origin.
-A frame of reference seeks to systematically answer the question of where something is in space.
-Also please note that we are assuming that the observer is at the origin for ease.
+A frame of reference seeks to systematically answer the question of where something is in time and space.
+Also please note that for this video, the observer is placed at the origin for ease.
 An observer can also be a certain distance away from the origin.

 ```python
 class ReferenceFrameDefWords(Scene)